godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 Godot provides a special node, :ref:`RemoteTransform2D <class_RemoteTransform2D>`.
-This node will transform nodes that are sitting somewhere else in the hierarchy, by copying it's transform to the remote node.
+This node will transform nodes that are sitting somewhere else in the hierarchy, by applying the transform to the remote nodes.

 This enables to have a visibility order independent from the hierarchy.